$699.8M Powerball jackpot won, ticket sold in California

 The winning numbers drawn Monday night were 12, 22, 54, 66 and 69.
 The Powerball was 15.

-Thanks to nearly four months of futility and final ticket sales, the Powerball jackpot has climbed to $699.8 million, making it the seventh largest in U.S. lottery history.
-No one has won the game's grand prize since June 5.
+Thanks to nearly four months of futility and final ticket sales, the Powerball jackpot climbed to $699.8 million, making it the seventh largest in U.S. lottery history.
+No one had won the game's grand prize since June 5.

-According to California Lottery's Twitter account, the winner was from Morro Bay.
+According to the California Lottery, the winning ticket was sold at a grocery store in Morro Bay, located along the state's central coast.
 The winner will be able to choose between the annuity option paid over 29 years or the cash option of $496 million.
 Both prize options are subject to taxes.

+Lottery officials won’t know the identity of the holder of the winning ticket until a claim form is filed, the California Lottery said.

 There were five $1 million-winning tickets sold; two in Massachusetts and one each in Virginia, Florida and Arizona.

 The 41st drawing set a record, topping the previous mark of 36 drawings that ended in January 2021.
-The longer the game goes without a grand prize winner, the larger the payout will grow.
+The longer the game goes without a grand prize winner, the larger the payout grows.

-The jackpot drought is by design, as the game's long odds of 292.2 million to one are intended to generate massive prizes that draw more players.
+The jackpot drought was by design, as the game's long odds of 292.2 million to one are intended to generate massive prizes that draw more players.

 Lottery officials have noted that despite the long wait for a winning jackpot ticket, plenty of people have won smaller prizes, including 2.8 million players in Saturday's drawing alone.
 Those winnings ranged from $1 million to $4.